 Nude, natural eyeshadow has never really been my speed.
 It’s not that I don’t like it; I do.
-It’s more that my makeup vibe is more along the lines of keeping my complexion and lips looking au naturale and then adding a pop of color across my eyelid — a wow factor, if you will.
-That being said, I’ve tried and tested my fair share of funky-colored shadows.
-Blues, greens, oranges, you name it, I’ve worn it.
+But I prefer to keep my complexion and lips looking au naturale and then add a pop of color across my eyelid — a wow factor, if you will.
+So I’ve tried and tested my fair share of funky-colored shadows — blues, greens, oranges… you name it, I’ve worn it.
 Somewhere along my swatching journey, though, I discovered that I have an allergy to certain red, brown, pink and purple eyeshadows.
-To get more details on what could be behind my irritated, red, itchy eyelids, I spoke with board-certified dermatologist Dr. Hadley King.
+To get more details on what could be behind my irritated, red, itchy eyelids, I spoke with Dr. Hadley King, a board-certified dermatologist based in New York City.
 Ahead, find out what I learned about allergic reactions to certain pigments and her recommendations to help if you experience one.

-Why Would I Be Allergic to Eyeshadow Pigments?
+Can I Be Allergic to Certain Eyeshadow Pigments?